MicrosoftDocs/memdocs/memdocs/intune/apps/store-apps-microsoft.md

     -	**Name** – The name of the app.
     -	**Publisher** – The publisher of the app.
     -	**Type** – The app package type: Win32 or Universal Windows Platform (UWP).

 2. In the search bar, type the name of the app that you want to find.
-You can only search by app name.
+You can also search by other app details, such as publisher, type, or store app ID.
    A list of apps are displayed.
     > [!NOTE]
     > Specific Microsoft Store apps may not be displayed and available in Intune.
 Common reasons an app doesn't appear when searching within Intune include the following:
     > - The app is not available in your region